alextanhongpin/cheat-sheet/bash.md

 ## Base64 and MD5 with no newline

 Useful for basic authorization header.
+Also take a look at htpasswd.

 ```bash
 $ echo -n john:123456 | md5